odedjak/room619/CONTRIBUTING.md

 ### Unsafe Code
 - Minimize unsafe blocks
+- Only use when absolutely necessary
 - Always document with `// SAFETY:` comments
-- Include memory barriers where needed

 ```rust
 // SAFETY: This is safe because: